 Help with Applying and Funding

 Though these avenues of funding seem enticing, the application and reporting processes are often bureaucratic and difficult to navigate, especially without prior experience.
 Elevate Idaho is here to assist you throughout the entire process.
-Contact us today (link this to the Elevate Idaho webpage)!
+Contact us today!